Reading & Leeds 2024: Six headliners revealed as first wave of line-up announced

 Following his huge appearance at Glastonbury last year, Fred Again.. said that this marks “the only UK festival I’m playing next year and is the first festival I ever went to.”

-Gallagher meanwhile, who topped the bill at R+L back in 2021 and will next year be touring to celebrate 30 years of Oasis’ seminal ‘Definitely Maybe‘ and potentially releasing his long-rumoured album with Stone Roses legend John Squire, said: “I’m gonna be playing Reading & Leeds – The most RnR festivals we have left in the UK.
-Be there or be square LG x”
+Gallagher meanwhile, who topped the bill at R+L back in 2021 and will potentially releasing his long-rumoured album with Stone Roses legend John Squire, said: “I’m gonna be playing Reading & Leeds – The most RnR festivals we have left in the UK.
+Be there or be square LG x”.
+He’ll also be following his UK and Ireland tour celebrating 30 years of Oasis’ seminal ‘Definitely Maybe‘ by playing the album in full at Reading & Leeds.

 Gerry Cinnamon, who made his R+L debut back in 2021, said: “Reading and Leeds.
 Last time was absolutely fucking bananas.
 Was first gig straight out of lockdown, heavy emotional.
 Headlining now so we’ll take it up another level again.
 Buzzing to be back.
 See you there.”